You can still dicker over your credit card debt and work out better terms, but expect a marathon, not a sprint

 Once you get that person on the line, get the person’s name, ID number (if there is one) and telephone number with extension.
 Then explain what you need.
 When you finish the call, jot down a brief summary of the conversation with the date and time.
 Keep all of this in a notebook with whatever correspondence you get from the company.

-“Be upfront,” says Gail Cunningham, vice president of public relations for the National Foundation for Credit Counseling.
-Say: "You know I want to pay you.
-What can we do?"
+“Be upfront,” says Cunningham.
+Tell them, “‘You know I want to pay you.
+What can we do?'”

 Your goal, as far as your credit: that any workout payments you make will be reported as current, complete and timely.